isomerpages/mlaw-acd/news/scam-advisories/_posts/2026-03-09-post-Government Officials Impersonation Scams Involving Luxury Watches, Displaying of Anti Scam Posters.md

 or had performed bank card transactions.
-When victims denied the claims, they were transferred to scammers impersonating government officials from the Ministry of Law or Monetary Authority of Singapore and be accused of money laundering. <strong>In this scam variant, instead of gold bars, victims were instructed to hand over luxury watches to unknown subjects for purported "investigation purposes"</strong>.
+When victims denied the claims, they were transferred to scammers impersonating government officials from the Ministry of Law or Monetary Authority of Singapore and be accused of money laundering.</p>
+<p><strong>In this scam variant, instead of gold bars, victims were instructed to hand over luxury watches to unknown subjects for purported "investigation purposes"</strong>.
 Victims only realised that they had been scammed when the scammers became uncontactable or when they sought verification from the relevant agencies.
 Please see <strong><a href="https://www.police.gov.sg/Media-Hub/News/2026/02/20260220_police_advisory_on_government_officials_impersonation_scams" rel="noopener nofollow" target="_blank">Police Advisory On Government Officials Impersonation Scams Involving Physical Collection Of Valuables Such As Gold And Luxury Watches</a></strong> for